-Your business brand is the face of your company, and as such you need to ensure that you work with a reputable company.
-Having designed over 1500 logos for small businesses since 2006, our reputation has been built on quality logo designs that are affordable.
-Our talented in-house design team know the art and science of creating the perfect logo for you.
-Along with our unlimited design revisions where we design until you are 100% happy, exceptional customer service and the fact that all our designers are Australian based you know you’re logo design will be in safe hands.
-For more information on our logo design services please click here.
-And be sure to read our 4 fundamentals of a good logo below.
+Your branding and company logo design is the face of your business, and as such you need to ensure that you work with a reputable logo designer.
+Having designed over 1500 logos for businesses since 2006, our reputation has been built on quality logo designs that are affordable.
+Our talented in-house corporate logo design team know the art and science of creating the perfect logo for you.
+Along with our unlimited design revisions where we design until you are 100% happy, exceptional customer service and the fact that all our designers are in house, you know your logo will be in safe hands.
+For more information on our design services please click here.
+And be sure to read our 4 fundamentals of great logos below.

-The best logos simply and effectively convey an emotion or idea without trying to say too much at once.
+The best company logo design simply and effectively conveys an emotion or idea without trying to say too much at once.
 Flat shapes, bold lines and clear type are hallmarks of simple logos that never run the risk of appearing busy or worse, confusing.

-An effective logo centres around a single attribute that is revevant to your prospects and your industry.
+The best logo design centers around a single attribute that is relevant to your prospects and your industry.
 Does it emphasise power, agility, connectivity or innovation?
 The message should be relevant and resonant to your audience.
-A childcare centre would likely choose a logo that is colourful and fun, while a law firm should consider a traditional logo with a confident colour scheme.
+A childcare center would likely choose a logo that is colourful and fun, while a law firm should consider a traditional logo with a confident colour scheme.
 This may seem obvious, but it’s worth emphasising because it is critical to your brand image.

 Relevant also means your logo should be aligned to your business objectives, rather than your personal taste.
 Avoid unnecessary elements that may be visually pleasing but don’t support your message.

-Some very effective logos are little more than a business name written in the perfect font.
+Some of the best logo designs are little more than a business name written in the perfect font.
 The right font for your logo will clearly articulate your brand identity, with or without additional graphic elements.
-Well-crafted fonts in themselves are works of art often underestimated, but a well chosen font can literally bring a brand to life.
+Well-crafted fonts in themselves are works of art often underestimated, but a well chosen font can bring a brand to life.

 Colours play an important role in how people perceive your brand.
 They can be emotionally and culturally significant depending on factors including region, age and gender.
 In most cases what works is to have one or two at most main colours and then have a complementary neutral colour like very light grey, charcoal or beige.

 Are all the special elements of the logo in balance?
-The icon, the text of your business name, and any sub text that is being used all need to be sized and positioned in a way that makes the final product a unified entity.
+The icon, the text of your business name, and any sub text that is being used all need to be sized and positioned by your logo designer in a way that makes the final product a unified entity.

-It is true that a well designed custom icon can take a logo from effective to exceptional.
+It is true that a well executed custom logo design can take a simple icon from effective to exceptional.
 However it isn’t always necessary to have an icon and sometimes the most effective icons are very simple.

-By breaking down the logo design into its components, both conceptually and visually, it will put you in a confident mindset to create and recognise a logo design that is the perfect representation of your business.
-If you’d like to discover more examples of what we consider an outstanding logo, click here to see our work.
+By breaking down the logo design into its components, both conceptually and visually, it will put you in a confident mindset to create and recognise a logo that is the perfect representation of your business.
+If you’d like to discover more examples of some great logos, click here to see our work.